 The employee must have prior approval of his/her supervisor before taking a course(s) under this procedure.

-No courses will be approved to be taken during the employee’s normal work day unless the course(s) clearly contributes to the enhancement of the employee’s job skills as they relate to the College as determined by the employee’s supervisor and approved by the Vice President, Human Resources.
+No courses will be approved to be taken during the employee’s normal work day unless the course(s) clearly contributes to the enhancement of the employee’s job skills as they relate to the College as determined by the employee’s supervisor and approved by the appropriate Vice President/Executive..

 B. Spouses and dependents: